Abhishek-Dewangan/Abhishek-Dewangan/README.md

 </p>

 <h2 align="center"> :card_file_box: About Me</h2>
-<h4 align='center'>👋 A passionate MERN (MongoDB, Express.js, React.js, Node.js) developer on a mission to craft powerful and user-friendly web applications.
-My GitHub is a collection of projects and code snippets that showcase my expertise in building full-stack solutions using the MERN stack.</h4>
+<h4 align='center'>👋 Hey there!
+I'm [Your Name], a passionate MERN (MongoDB, Express.js, React.js, Node.js) developer on a mission to craft powerful and user-friendly web applications.
+My GitHub is a collection of projects and code snippets that showcase my expertise in building full-stack solutions using the MERN stack.

+In addition to my MERN proficiency, I bring valuable experience from my previous role at CrioDo company, where I worked as a Java developer specializing in Selenium automation testing.
+During my time there, I honed my skills in developing robust and scalable Java applications while ensuring top-notch quality through efficient Selenium-based testing.</h4>

 <h4>💼 What I do:</h4>
   <p align="justify" margin-right={1em}>Create responsive and interactive front-end interfaces using React.js.
+    Develop responsive front-end interfaces with HTML, CSS, and JavaScript.
+    Create robust and scalable Java applications for Selenium automation testing.
-  Develop RESTful APIs and server-side logic with Node.js and Express.js.
+    Craft RESTful APIs and server-side logic with Node.js and Express.js.
     Design and optimize databases with MongoDB for efficient data handling.
     Implement state management and data flow using Redux for seamless user experiences.

-  <b>🌱 Always learning: </b>
+  <h4>🌱 Always learning: </h4>
     I believe in staying up-to-date with the latest trends and continuously honing my skills.
 Currently, I'm diving deeper into DevOps, cloud technologies, and exploring ways to optimize application performance.

-  <b>🚀 Open to collaboration: </b>
+  <h4>🚀 Open to collaboration: </h4>
     I'm open to collaborating on exciting projects that push the boundaries of web development.
 If you're interested in working together or have any ideas to discuss, feel free to reach out!

-  <b>💬 Let's connect: </b>
+  <h4>💬 Let's connect: </h4>
     I'm a firm believer in the power of knowledge sharing.
 Don't hesitate to explore my repositories and share your thoughts.
 I'm looking forward to connecting with fellow developers and exchanging insights.

-  <b>🎯 Passionate about impact: </b>
+  <h4>🎯 Passionate about impact: </h4>
     My goal is to create applications that solve real-world problems and positively impact people's lives.
 With every line of code, I strive to make a difference.

   Happy coding and exploring! 🚀</p>